-Figure 18.20: Scale Bar Main properties Dialog 🚨
+Kuva 18.18: Scale Bar Main properties Dialog 🚨

-- Single box and Double box styles, which contain one or two lines of boxes alternating colors. - Middle, Up or Down line ticks. - Numeric, where the scale ratio is printed (i.e., 1:50000).
+- First, choose the map the scale bar will be attached to. - Then, choose the style of the scale bar.
+Six styles are available: - Single box and Double box styles, which contain one or two lines of boxes alternating colors. - Middle, Up or Down line ticks. - Numeric, where the scale ratio is printed (i.e., 1:50000).